-- (1) Describe the school and the CMO's/EMO's current or planned process for recruiting and training potential network leaders.
+(1) Describe the school and the CMO's/EMO's current or planned process for recruiting and training potential network leaders.
 Explain how you have developed or plan to establish a pipeline of potential leaders for the network as a whole.
-If known, identify candidates already in the pipeline for future positions. - (2) Identify the proposed regional director candidate, if applicable, and explain why this individual is qualified to lead the expansion of the organization (provide a resume as Attachment 19).
+If known, identify candidates already in the pipeline for future positions.

+(2) Identify the proposed regional director candidate, if applicable, and explain why this individual is qualified to lead the expansion of the organization (provide a resume as Attachment 20).
 Summarize the proposed leader's academic and organizational leadership record.
-Provide specific evidence that demonstrates capacity to design, launch, and manage a high-performing charter school network. - (a) If a regional director candidate has not yet been identified, provide the job description (as Attachment 19) or qualifications and discuss the timeline, criteria, and recruiting and selection process for hiring the regional director.
-Note: It is strongly encouraged that applicants proposing schools with the intent or potential to add multiple campuses identify the regional leader (Regional Director, Executive Director, etc.) in the application or by the time of the capacity interview.
-The SPCSA reserves the right to require such applicants to defer opening until the 2020-21 school year and to add additional criteria to the pre-opening requirements for such schools. - (3) Will your organization require additional support (from third parties or consultants) for core Human Resources functions (e.g., payroll, benefits administration, employee relations, etc.)?
-If yes, please detail the areas that will require additional support and the costs and criteria for selecting such services.
-If not, please provide a detailed description of how these functions will be managed.
+Provide specific evidence that demonstrates capacity to design, launch, and manage a high-performing charter school network.

+(a) If a regional director candidate has not yet been identified, provide the job description (as Attachment 20) or qualifications and discuss the timeline, criteria, and recruiting and selection process for hiring the regional director.